A Reconstructed Roman Temple Dedicated To Mithras In 240AD Will Be Opening Its Doors In London

-The remains of a Roman Temple dedicated to Mithras in 240AD have been painstakingly reconstructed and the London Mithraeum will be opening its doors to the public so that history enthusiasts can gaze in wonder at the remnants left behind from a long-gone civilization who once looked to this mystery religion for truth.
+The remains of a Roman Temple dedicated to Mithras in 240AD have been painstakingly reconstructed, and the London Mithraeum will be opening its doors to the public so that history enthusiasts can gaze in wonder at the remnants left behind from a long-gone civilization who once looked to this mysterious religion for truth.

-Much of London was still in ruins from the war when the Temple of Mithras was originally discovered in 1954 and while those digging weren’t originally sure what the building had once been, it was eventually found to be a Mithraeum after the carefully sculpted head of the god Mithras was discovered.
+Much of London was still in ruins from the war when the Temple of Mithras was originally discovered in 1954.
+While those digging weren’t originally sure what the building had once been, it was eventually found to be a Mithraeum after the carefully sculpted head of the god Mithras was discovered.

-While excavations were still ongoing a photographer of a newspaper just happened to be present, and because of this the public was alerted to the vast riches found on the site.
+While excavations were still ongoing, a photographer of a newspaper just happened to be present, and because of this, the public was alerted to the vast riches found on the site.
 The ensuing enthusiasm of the London public was such that curious onlookers waited patiently to view the site in lines that meandered down the street.

-The Temple of Mithras and its remains may very well have ended up being completely demolished if it hadn’t been for the public’s interest which also included prime minister Winston Churchill.
-As such, Legal & General finally relented and withdrew their previous plans to build an office block on the ancient Roman site, as The Guardian report.
+The Temple of Mithras and its remains may very well have ended up being completely demolished if it hadn’t been for the public’s interest, which also included prime minister Winston Churchill.
+As such, Legal & General finally relented and withdrew their previous plans to build an office block on the ancient Roman site, as the Guardian reports.

 Because this was a mystery religion, everything surrounding those worshiping at the Temple of Mithras, both in London and elsewhere, would have been kept absolutely secret.
-Even today we are none the wiser when it comes to understanding exactly what went on in these temples as nothing was revealed nor written on the subject.
+Even today, we are none the wiser when it comes to understanding exactly what went on in these temples, as nothing was revealed nor written on the subject.

 One thing that archaeologists can factually state, however, is that there would have been no bulls sacrificed at this particular temple, as the Museum of London Archaeology’s Sophie Jackson explained.